reaktoro/reaktoro/docs/sphinx/tutorials/equilibrium/co2-solubility-nacl-brine.rst

     :start-at: Step 4
     :end-before: Step 5

-This step is where we create an object of class ``ChemicalSystem`` using the chemical system definition details stored in the object ``editor``.
+This step is where we create an object of class `ChemicalSystem`_ using the chemical system definition details stored in the object ``editor``.

 .. note::

-    ``ChemicalSystem`` is perhaps the main class in Reaktoro.
-An object of this class stores the phases, species and elements in our defined chemical system, as wel as provides the means to compute many types of thermodynamic properties, such as *standard thermodynamic properties* (e.g., standard Gibbs energies, standard enthalpies, and standard volumes of species), and *thermo-chemical properties* (e.g., activity and activity coefficients of species; density, enthalpy and internal energy of phases).
-As you learn more about other Reaktoro's classes, you will note that an object of class ``ChemicalSystem`` is almost always needed for their initialization!
+    `ChemicalSystem`_ is perhaps the main class in Reaktoro.
+An object of this class stores the phases, species and elements in our defined chemical system, as well as provides the means to compute many types of thermodynamic properties, such as *standard thermodynamic properties* (e.g., standard Gibbs energies, standard enthalpies, and standard volumes of species), and *thermo-chemical properties* (e.g., activity and activity coefficients of species; density, enthalpy and internal energy of phases).
+As you learn more about other Reaktoro's classes, you will note that an object of class `ChemicalSystem`_ is almost always needed for their initialization!

 Defining the chemical equilibrium problem
 -----------------------------------------